KevinDai99/ParkinsonsProgressionModel/README.md

 8. Are there any outliers regarding the MSE?

-# Description of the Data
+## Description of the Data
-1. Data Preparation: Combine the provided datasets (train_clinical_data.csv, train_peptides.csv, train_proteins.csv) into a single dataset using patient ID as the common key.
+1. Data Preparation: Combine the datasets (train_clinical_data.csv, train_peptides.csv, train_proteins.csv) into a single dataset using patient ID as the common key.
 Clean and preprocess the data to remove missing values, outliers, and other inconsistencies.
   .
 The `train_clinical_data.csv` file contains information on each patient's visit, including the visit ID, patient ID, visit month, and UPDRS scores for     different assessments.

   .
 The `train_peptides.csv` file contains information on the peptides measured in each patient's CSF sample.
 We will need to preprocess this data to           extract the relevant features for our neural network model.